COVID-19 Information Page

 Provincetown follows the state’s guidelines and advisories, except where noted in the Joint Order of the Select Board and Board of Health.

-Here is the COVID-19 State of Emergency webpage with all updates, emergency orders and State Guidance.
+Here is the Massachusetts COVID-19 State of Emergency webpage with all updates, emergency orders, and State Guidance.

-Below are some helpful links to the state’s website:
+Below are some helpful links to the state’s pages on:

 - Travel Advisory